PChunchur/chunchur.tech/src/pages/posts/sumthing.md

 - **Use Budgeting Tools**: Having two bank accounts can be helpful.
 For example, allocate 75% of your funds to essentials and 25% to discretionary spending.
 This approach helps keep your spending in check.
 	- Include everything you spend your money on - Food, junk stash for late night study sessions, even your monthly entertainment subscriptions
 * **Budget Categories**: Divide your spending into essentials, discretionary spending, and savings.
 Consider using two bank accounts: one for needs and one for wants.
-Explore
-* For example, allocate 75% for necessities and 25% for discretionary spending.
 This method helps manage and control expenses more effectively.

 **4. Build an Emergency Fund**